Student Disciplinary Regulations (Code of Conduct)

 - Disrupt or delay the proceedings.

-- Advisors not complying with university hearing procedures may be removed from the judicial proceedings by the chairperson of the SCHB hearing board. top
+- Advisors not complying with university hearing procedures may be removed from the disciplinary proceedings by the chairperson of the SCHB, and the hearing may continue at the discretion of the chairperson. top

 The accused student, complainant or officers of an accused student/campus organization have the right to be present at the hearing.
 If the student or student/campus organization fails to attend the hearing after having been given proper notice of the hearing, the hearing board chair may find the student or student/campus organization responsible and recommend an appropriate sanction.
 The hearing board chair must require the OSC Administrator to present a summary of the evidence prior to making a finding and recommendation.

-- The hearing board will make its decision based on the evidence presented at the hearing.
+- The hearing board will make its decision based on the evidence reviewed, along with any additional relevant information presented at the hearing.

 - A video recording will be made in SCHB hearings.
 All other recording devices and/or cameras are prohibited in hearings.